onesteinbv/dns01/README.md

 ## Standalone operation

-`dns01` can run alongside certificate brokers such as lego/Traefik, or operate standalone in custom workflows:
+`dns01` can run alongside certificate brokers such as lego/Traefik, or standalone in custom workflows:

 - certificate generation (via certbot)
 - creating A/AAAA target records